 In the summer of 2016, Berty and I basically did a tour around Indonesia.
 We visited Berty’s family in Jakarta, had a mountain retreat in Malang, and beach-hopped on West Timor.
 In the end, we met up with our friends for a last hurrah in Bali.
 During our stay in Bali, Berty and I sat with our lovely host Polyn on her tropical porch and asked her all about what we should see.
 We wanted to know all the CLASSIC Bali stops, even the tourist-y ones.
 She gave us great suggestions: Kuta Beach, The Monkey Forest Sanctuary, and Tirta Gangga to name a few.
 However, our favorite suggestion was Tegalalang Rice Terraces located in Ubud, Bali.
-This was a brand new experience for us and we was eager to see it with my own eyes!
+This was a brand new experience for us and we were eager to see it with our own eyes!

 Here are some lightning-quick facts about Tegalalang:

 Location: 30 minutes north of Ubud